wavemaker/docs/learn/app-development/app-security/xss-prevention.md

 [![](/learn/assets/xss_datatable1.png)](/learn/assets/xss_datatable1.png)

-### Rendering HTML in Data Table
+### Rendering HTML in Datatable

-In order to render HTML content in Datatable, we recommend configuring the Label widget for the **status** column, making it safe to render HTML.
+To render HTML content in Datatable, we recommend configuring the **status** column to view as Label, making it safe to render HTML in Datatable.

 ### How-to Steps